-Due to the close packing of components between PMC Side 1 and the host module, power consumption is limited to 4.0W for 10.0mm standoffs (this increases to 6.0W for 13.0mm standoffs).
+Due to the close packing of components between PMC Side 1 and the host module, power consumption for convection (air) cooling is limited to 4.0W for 10.0mm standoffs (this increases to 6.0W for 13.0mm standoffs).
 The total consumption for Side 1 and Side 2 of the module shall not exceed 7.5W.